josh-samuels1200/Samuels-et-al_BVAC_scRNAseq_Analysis/README.md

 `*` Corresponding author at rhk9gh@virginia.edu

 The R folder contains the R code used in the workflow to process and analyze the CSD1, CSD2, HC1, and HC2 scRNAseq samples.
 The packages and versions at the time the analysis was conduced can be found in the RStudio-Packages-and-Versions file.
+The workflow is shown below and can also be found in the Mouse_Neurovascular_RNAseq_Workflow file.

 Mouse BVAC scRNAseq Workflow: